 - Safework SA for matters involving asbestos

-- Department of Planning, Transport and Infrastructure for matters involving the assessment and/or approval of possible non-compliant building products.
+- Attorney-General's Department for matters involving the assessment and/or approval of possible non-compliant building products.
 For a complaint to be formally considered, all documentation must be accompanied by a statutory declaration and be in accordance with Regulation 103 of the Development Regulations or Regulation 123 of the General Regulation 2017.

 At a national level a complaint can be reported to the Australian Consumer and Competition Commission.